 When he got to within five feet of her, he stopped moving, still in handstand.
 He put his feet together and held himself motionless before her.
 His body, from the tips of his toes to his neck, formed a graceful arch.
 His jugular vein was purple and engorged.

 Slowly, then, Kumulous let his legs come apart and as slowly lifted his right hand off the floor, so that he was doing a full one-handed handstand.
 He held this for six seconds and then switched hands.
 After another six seconds, he placed this hand back on the floor, so that he was once again stationary in a two-handed stand.
 He straightened his legs above him in the air, his body arched as before, and then he carefully lowered himself into a planche position, his body horizontal and straight, his feet not touching the floor, his arms trembling slightly.
 His sweat dripped onto the polished marble.
 Abby stared fascinated at his lean back lumped with muscle.
-He held his planche for a moment and then pumped out five full planche pushups, and then he rose to his feet.
+He held his planche for a moment and then pumped out six full planche pushups, and then he rose to his feet.

 He stood before her and tilted his head, like a dog.

 He stood there, sweating and panting.
-She watched him, the rise and fall of his chest.
-His vespine waist.
+She watched him, the rise and fall of his chest, his vespine waist.
 His breathing gradually normalized.

 Her thin pale neck seemed to sway like a waterplant before him.

 “Why do you wrinkle your buttermilk brow at me?” he said.

 “Where?” she said.
 “Where are you taking me?”